techidaily/site-games-able/source/_posts/budget-friendly-immersion-for-the-wise-gamer.md

 [$120 at Amazon](https://www.amazon.com/Nintendo-Labo-Toy-04-Starter-Blaster/dp/B07PK5MYPR?tag=makeusw-20&ascsubtag=UUmuoUeUpU2004128&asc%5Frefurl=https%3A%2F%2Fwww.makeuseof.com%2Fbest-budget-vr-headsets%2F&asc%5Fcampaign=Affiliate)

- The Nintendo Switch is already one of the[best handheld consoles](https://www.makeuseof.com/best-handheld-consoles/) for kids, so why not get more out of the system with the Nintendo Labo Starter Set?
+ The Nintendo Switch is already one of the [best handheld consoles](https://www.makeuseof.com/best-handheld-consoles/) for kids, so why not get more out of the system with the Nintendo Labo Starter Set?
 It takes the motion controls inherent with the console and turns it into a rather fun VR experience!

  Unlike other VR headsets, the Nintendo Labo Starter Set requires some assembly but think of it as an arts and crafts session to enjoy with your kids.
 You fit the thick cardboard to the Nintendo Switch, and you're on your way.